 - No human growth hormones

-Similac says on the container of their Pro-Advance formula that it is their “closest formula to breast milk.”
+Similac says on the container of their Pro-Advance formula that it is their “closest formula to breast milk,” which might make a different for some parents when considering Similac Advance vs. Pro Advance.
 A lot of this claim is based on the inclusion of the 2’-FL HMO, a prebiotic found in breastmilk.
 While the ingredient used in the formula isn’t actually derived from breast milk, it is the same chemical.

 There have been a couple studies on how helpful 2’-FL HMO is, and there seem to be some benefits.
 However, those studies were done by Abbott Laboratories, the parent company of Similac, so take it with a grain of salt.